Castlery | May 18, 2023

 But do note that these two materials may still pill over time with frequent use and washing.

 No fabric is completely immune to pilling, as even the highest quality sheets can develop pills with frequent use and washing.
-However, some fabrics like linen, long-staple cotton, silk, and Tencel are less likely to pill than others due to their strong and durable fibers.
+However, some fabrics like linen, long-staple cotton, silk, and Tencel are less likely to pill than others due to their strong and durable fibres.